nais/doc/docs/persistence/volume-storage.md

 [k8s-pv]: https://kubernetes.io/docs/concepts/storage/persistent-volumes/
 [k8s-pvc]: https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims

-Volume storage is concidered a last resort for storage and only if the existing other storage solutions are not suitable for your use case.
-Please make sure you have concidered [all other options](./README.md) first.
+Volume storage is considered a last resort for storage and only if the existing other storage solutions are not suitable for your use case.
+Please make sure you have considered [all other options](./README.md) first.

 ## Limitations